 Optional Add-Ins and Substitutions

-- Mozzarella: If you can’t get your hands on burrata, you can use fresh mozzarella balls instead.
+- Mozzarella: If you can’t get your hands on fresh burrata cheese, you can use fresh mozzarella balls instead.

 How to Make this Burrata Caprese Recipe?

-The combination of burrata, tomato, and basil is just as delicious here as a traditional Caprese salad.
+The combination of creamy burrata cheese, juicy tomatoes, and fresh basil leaves is just as delicious here as a traditional Caprese salad.
 But the best part – it’s ready in less than 10 minutes after a few easy steps.
-Here’s how to make this burrata caprese:
+Here’s how to make this burrata caprese salad:

 - Prepare tomatoes: Slice tomatoes with a serrated knife into ⅓-inch thick slices.
 Arrange them on a serving platter and season with ½ teaspoon kosher salt.

-- Add burrata: Place burrata balls in the center of the serving platter.
-Alternatively, gently cut them into smaller pieces with a sharp paring knife and scatter the chunks over the sliced tomatoes.
+- Add burrata cheese: Place burrata balls in the center of the serving platter.
+Alternatively, gently cut them into smaller pieces with a sharp paring knife (or with you clean hands) and scatter the chunks over the sliced tomatoes.

 - Season: Sprinkle the tomatoes and burrata with the rest of the salt and black pepper.
-Finish with a generous drizzle of olive oil and balsamic vinegar.
+Finish with a generous drizzle of olive oil and balsamic vinegar (and balsamic glaze, if using).
 Garnish with basil leaves.
 Enjoy!

 How to Store Leftovers